yoonghan/yoonghan.github.io/README.md

 NextJS for static generation `output: "export"` in `next.config.js`, requires all pages to have removed `"use server"`.
 Generally all pages that requires _/api_ call needs to be removed as well, hence need to figure out how to relink these site directly to walcron.

+Required to declare secrets for 'NEXT_PUBLIC_PUSHER_APP_KEY, NEXT_PUBLIC_PUSHER_CLUSTER' in .env file (written in merge.yml).
+These variables are used for process.env.

 ## Rust Webassembly

 1. To regenerate new Wasm from webassembly, run the command below: